QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 * Have water next to you
 * Join from quiet room

+> ⚠ IMPORTANT NOTE: Please do NOT start the session, I will be starting the session on time.

 # 1️⃣ During the session

 * Clubhouse is an audio-only platform with chat support, there will no visuals